moumitabanik/role_based_task_management/README.md

 ## Getting Started

-To get started with the E-commerce website, follow these steps:
+To get started with the Role Based Task Management Website, follow these steps:

 - Clone the repository to your local machine.
 ```bash